What you need to know about coronavirus home-testing kits

 A different kind of test determines whether someone has previously been infected with the coronavirus.
 Called serological tests, these look for blood antibodies — proteins produced by the immune system’s response to the virus.

 Some companies are pushing at-home sample collection, in which people swab themselves and then send their sample in to get tested in a lab.
-This method can work, but is prone to error because samples can easily be collected incorrectly or tainted during shipping.
+This method can work, but can be prone to error because samples can easily be collected incorrectly or tainted during shipping.

 What about at-home test kits?